 As the river exits the mountains the sky broadens and the river braids into multiple channels.
 Once you get the knack of following your guide through the deepest water, you will make good time and can scan the banks for bear, wolf, and caribou.
 Traveling towards the coast the wildlife changes along with the scenery.
 Waterfowl collect on the gravel bars and arctic fox can be found denning on the sandy banks.
 To the south, the Brooks Range dominates the skyline.

 Happy Solstice!
 Approaching the coast the current slows and you enter one of the most wildlife rich portions of the Arctic Refuge.
 The Aichilik Delta is a birder’s paradise.
 After negotiating the delta, we paddle across the coastal lagoon to a barrier island in the Arctic Ocean.
 Most years there is sea ice still attached to the shore and we have an endless evening to explore this austere land of sky and ice.
+The sun won’t even come close to setting.

-Pack-up early and begin listening for our airplane.
+Pack-up and begin listening for our airplane.
 When it arrives (weather permitting) we reluctantly load our gear and ourselves for the flight back through Arctic Village and on to Fairbanks, arriving in time for a late dinner.
 A shower is in order.

 Round-trip airfare from Fairbanks